mwvoss/MRI-lab-classes/PSY6280-2020-FA2020/practical_resting-state-fc.md

 * is it surprising that the correlation of each ROI of interest is 0 with the global signal?
 * compare the within-system functional connectivity (fc) of the motor and visual systems
 * how does within and between system fc compare with expectations? which are more affected by the global signal used in nuisance regression?
+* how could we do group analyses with the seed-maps?
-* how would we do group analyses with the seed-maps and ROI-to-ROI correlations?
+* how could we do group analyses with the ROI-to-ROI correlation matrices?